MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/import-epic-data.md

 - Creating a text file with all the required fields as defined in the connector schema.

-- Creating an Epic connector instance in the Microsoft Purview compliance portal.
+- Creating an Epic connector instance in the compliance portal.

 - Running a script to push Epic EHR audit records to the API endpoint.